TOC (auto-generated)

 • a description of the work to be performed

-• your responsibilities, such as providing the services in a competent and timely manner, including the lodging of documents with the Australian Taxation Office
+• your rights, responsibilities and obligations under the taxation laws (including the Tax Agent Services Act 2009 and Code), such as providing the services in a competent and timely manner, including the lodging of documents with the Australian Taxation Office

-• your client’s responsibilities, including advising of any changes relevant to the services provided
+• your client’s obligations under the engagement, such as making all relevant information available to you as their tax practitioner in a complete and timely manner, including advising of any changes relevant to the services provided

 • how reports or other information will be communicated